 Zimmer is the latest manufacturer of hip replacement devices to issue a recall of its products due to the risk of severe complications and health concerns.
 The M/L Taper Hip Prosthesis with Kinectiv Technology was designed to be a versatile option for use in minimally invasive surgical procedures.
 Zimmer’s recall was the result of discovery that the products were linked to unhealthy levels of cobalt in the blood, resulting in metal toxicity and conditions such as metalosis.
 The recall was one of three Class One recalls mandated by the FDA affecting Zimmer, HeartWare and Maquet Holdings.

-As with our other hip implant lawsuits, Rosenfeld Injury Lawyers is committed to maximizing the recovery for each person impacted by these faulty products.
+As with our other hip implant lawsuits, Rosenfeld Injury Lawyers LLC is committed to maximizing the recovery for each person impacted by these faulty products.
 Our attorneys have experience with hip implant lawsuits and are ready to go the distance for your Zimmer Kinective hip case.
 Contact our office for a complimentary case review and for information about pending Zimmer Kinective hip lawsuits.

 Metal Toxicity is a Common Concern for those Receiving Hip Replacements